Privacy Policy

 1.4 Payment Information

-Subscription payments are processed by Stripe, Inc. We do not receive, access, or store your full credit card number, debit card number, or bank account details.
-Stripe provides us with a truncated card identifier (last four digits), card brand, and billing country for transaction reference purposes only.
-Stripe's handling of your payment data is governed by Stripe's Privacy Policy.
+Subscription payments are processed by Shopify through Shopify Billing as part of your existing Shopify account.
+We never receive, access, or store your credit card number, debit card number, or bank account details — Shopify handles all payment processing and card data, and provides us only with charge status and plan information.
+Shopify's handling of your payment data is governed by Shopify's Privacy Policy.

 1.5 Usage and Technical Data